TrustTheProcess712/My-BE-NC-Games-Project/README.md

 Welcome!

-Here I have built my first API for the purpose of accessing application data proframmatically.
+Here I have built my first API for the purpose of accessing application data programmatically.

-This is the backend to my project: Ste's Game Reviews.
+This is the back-end to my project: Ste's Game Reviews.
 A project that will look at the reviews of games and allow users to comment/vote on them.

 ## Connect to the Databases Locally